dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 (5) **Personalization**

-*   After logging in from the login page, save the user's ID (e.g. username).
+*   After logging in from the login page, save the user's ID (e.g. email address).
 *   Each page after login should display the user's name (i.e. in the invoice).
 *   After using the application or making a purchase, the last page should say "Thank you, <user's name> for your <using this application>" and relevant other user info (e.g. shipping address for invoice).